iron-meteor/iron-cli/README.md

 mimics that of the EventedMind publishing platform.

 ## Installation
+This branch is under development but can be installed using a devel tag:
+`npm install -g meteor-em@devel`

 Install the em command line tool globally so you can use it from any project directory.